Wednesday, January 30, 2013

 Tarap

 P.S.
-Natives who resided to the north of Kota Kinabalu (Inanam, Menggatal, Kiulu) called themselves Dusuns.
-The Dusuns usually settle near to the jungle fringes.
-The Kadazans reside mostly in Penampang and Tambunan.
-After the formation of Malaysia, the term KadazanDusun was adopted to refer to both Dusuns and Kadazans.
+The indigenous people living north of Kota Kinabalu - in areas such as Inanam, Menggatal, Kiulu - typically identified themselves as Dusuns.
+Traditionally, the Dusuns settle close to the jungle fringes.
+In contrast, the Kadazans were predominantly found in regions like Penampang and Tambunan.
+Following the formation of Malaysia, the term KadazanDusun was introduced as a unifying identity to represent both the Dusun and Kadazan communities.

 Saturday, January 19, 2013